usingMaths.com

 Other than prime numbers, every other number has at least one factor - not considering 1 as factor.

-Where there is just one factor, then this factor is square root of the number in question;
+Where there is just one factor, then this factor is the square root of the number in question;

-Code for Factorising Numbers in Python
+Code Logic for Factorising Numbers in Python - Fun Maths Exercise

 Actually, we've been doing factors over the last two demonstrations (lessons).